February 12-15, 2018 - Orlando, Florida

 - Exploring the potential of the Industrial Internet of Things (IIoT) to combine the benefits of multivariate analysis, predictive modeling, and inferential information to preempt abnormal situations.

-This program explores all of these issues through workshops, panel discussions, and case-study presentations.
-It is the ideal venue to get the information you need to ensure the safety of your operations.
-You will learn what others are doing, how they are doing it, and the benefits they are achieving.
-You will also have a chance to discuss your challenges with peers, researchers, service providers, and solution providers.
+ARC’s Cybersecurity program explores these issues through informative workshops, panel discussions, and case study presentations.
+It is the ideal venue to learn what others are doing, how they are doing it, and the benefits they are achieving.
+Attendees also have ample opportunities to discuss their unique challenges with peers, researchers, educators, service providers, and solution providers.

 Industrial Internet platforms are emerging as pivotal, value-added components of the Industrial Internet of Things (IIoT) architecture.
 These platforms add incremental value by functioning not only as the glue linking connected industrial devices to higher level performance-enhancing applications, but also as the execution environment for the applications themselves.